Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Coupled Mode Processes

-and $\textbf{G}^{aa}_{\e,\xi,\ga}=0$ for $\ga\in(\xi,\ko{})$, where we recall that $C^\e(\omega,u)=0$ if $u\not\in[0,L/\e]$.
-Moreover, to prove Theorem \ref{thasymptP21} and Theorem \ref{thasymptP12} we consider the classical \cite{book,papa, papanicolaou} nondegeneracy condition. \begin{assumption} The modal wavenumbers $(\beta_1(\omega),\dots,\beta_{\N{}}(\omega))$ defined in Section \ref{spectralP2} are distinct along with their sums and differences. \end{assumption} Let us note that this condition is not necessarily satisfied for nonplanar waveguide model.
+In this section, to simplify the presentation we first focus our attention only on the random perturbations at the surface of the waveguide, that is we assume that $V^\e_b=0$.
+Afterward, we take into account also the randomly perturbed bottom topography of the waveguide.
+To prove Theorem \ref{thasymptP21} and Theorem \ref{thasymptP12} we consider the classical nondegeneracy condition \cite{book,papa, papanicolaou}. \begin{assumption} The modal wavenumbers $(\beta_1(\omega),\dots,\beta_{\N{}}(\omega))$ defined in Section \ref{spectralP2} are distinct along with their sums and differences. \end{assumption} Let us note that this condition is not necessarily satisfied for nonplanar waveguide model.
 However, in this case, Assumption \ref{hyp5} can be still valid if the statistical properties of the random fluctuations are rotationally invariant \cite{papanicolaou}.

-In the proof of Theorem \ref{thasymptP21}, the random operator $\textbf{G}^{aa}_{\e,\xi}$ in \eqref{eqfora} can be treated following the ideas of \cite{khasminskii} as it has been done in \cite{gomez2,gomez3}.
-In fact, the technique developed in \cite{khasminskii} does not require any mixing properties.
-However, the random operator $\textbf{H}^{aa}_{\e,\xi}$ requires to introduce an approximation of the random coefficients \eqref{randomcoef} to turn this formula in a more convenient form, and then to use the $\phi$-mixing properties of the filtration \eqref{filtration}.
-The approximations of the random operators $\textbf{H}^{aa}_{\e,\xi}$ and $\textbf{G}^{aa}_{\e,\xi}$ are given in Appendix in Lemma \ref{approxcoef}, Section \ref{approxrandomcoef}.

-In what follows, to simplify the presentation we will first focus our attention to the random perturbations at the surface of the waveguide, that is we assume that $V^\e_b=0$.
-Afterward, we will take into account also the randomly perturbed bottom topography of the waveguide.

-The proofs of the results in this section are based on a martingale approach using the perturbed-test-function method.
-In a first step we show the tightness of the processes, and in a second step we characterize all the subsequence limits by mean of a well-posed martingale problem in a Hilbert space.